 - you must not be overcrowded and the home must meet your current needs

-- you must meet L&Q's Home Ownership criteria
+- you must meet our home ownership criteria

 What are the costs involved in buying my home?

-It is important to consider the cost and responsibilities of buying your own home before making the decision to go ahead.
+It is important to consider the cost of buying your own home before making the decision to go ahead.